criskong/Prog_tech_web/README.md

 # EnjoyFood

-EnjoyFood is a web app created for the Web Technologies (TW6) exam at he University of Naples "Parthenope"
+EnjoyFood is a web app created for the Web Technologies (TW6) exam at the University of Naples "Parthenope"

 ### The web app can be tested by following this steps: